-Neither of these machines are going to weigh you down or take up too much space in your backpack.
-But the Surface Pro 6 will last you longer away from an outlet, and make it less likely that you’ll have to carry around a bulky AC adapter.
+Neither of these machines is going to weigh you down or take up too much space in your backpack.
+But the Surface Pro 6 will last you longer away from an outlet and make it less likely that you’ll have to carry around a bulky AC adapter.

 Users can buy Apple’s Macbook Air with a Core i3 processor and eight GB for just $899.
 On top of the budget-friendly deal, Apple will also share a free pair of AirPods with the setup.
 If you still want more processing power beyond that, though, you could consider upgrading the device.
 That upgrade to a laptop with a quad-core 10th-generation Core i5 and a 512GB SSD will cost you a bit more at $1,299.
 The Macbook Air is the cheaper option in the series, along with the Macbook Pro.
 However, if you check out Windows 10 laptops at a similar price point, you’ll find that they overpower laptops with a Y-series processor.